How To Use Essential Oils

 7. Steaming Essential Oils The Old Fashioned Way

-Adding 4 or 5 drops of essential oils to a near boiling bowl of water before placing your face about 12 inches / 25 centimeters above the bowl, with a towel over your head, is ideal if you have a cold or flu, a headache or sinusitis.
+Adding 4 or 5 drops of essential oils to a near boiling bowl of water before placing your face about 12 inches / 25 centimetres above the bowl, with a towel over your head, is ideal if you have a cold or flu, a headache or sinusitis.

-Thieves 2020 Essential Oil Blend would be ideal for most of the above, but switch to Frankincense Serata Essential Oil or German Chamomile Essential Oil for easing headaches.
+Thieves 2022 Essential Oil Blend would be ideal for most of the above, but switch to Frankincense Serata Essential Oil or German Chamomile Essential Oil for easing headaches.

 8. Cooking With Essential Oils

-Most people have used the odd citrus essential oil in their baking but many haven’t ventured further than this.
+Most people have used the odd citrus essential oil in their baking, but many haven’t ventured further than this.

 However, using a drop of Citronella Essential Oil or Lemongrass Essential Oil instead of the spice is a quick workaround which works really well.